-Some patients develop a reaction to the infusion.
-This most commonly occurs with the first dose they receive.
-Reactions can cause chills, fever, shortness of breath, difficulty breathing, itching, or low blood pressure.
+Some patients will develop a reaction to the medication.
+This most commonly occurs with the first dose.
+Reactions can cause chills, fever, shortness of breath, difficulty breathing, hoarseness, itching, or low blood pressure.
 Tell your nurse right away if you experience any of these.
-You will be given a medication prior to the infusion to help prevent this reaction.
+You will be given medication prior to the infusion to help prevent this reaction.
 You will be monitored for at least 1 hour after the completion of your infusion.

 Cetuximab has some unique nail and skin side effects that you may develop.
 Patients may develop a rash.
 While this rash may look like acne, it is not, and should not be treated with acne medications.
 The rash may appear red, swollen, crusty and dry and feel sore.
 You may also develop very dry skin, which may crack, be itchy or become flaky or scaly.
 The rash my be the worst during the first few weeks of treatment, but may continue until treatment is stopped.
 Tips for managing your skin include:

 While receiving cetuximab, you may develop an inflammation of the skin around the nail bed/cuticle areas of toes or fingers, which is called paronychia.
 It can appear red, swollen or pus filled.
 Nails may develop "ridges" in them or fall off.
 You may also develop cuts or cracks that look like small paper cuts in the skin on your toes, fingers or knuckles.
 These side effects may appear several months after starting treatment, but can last for many months after treatment stops.

 While receiving cetuximab, your eyelashes may grow very fast, become very long and bother your eyes.
 The hair on your head may become curly, fine or brittle.
 These changes tend to resolve once treatment is stopped.